abinit/abinit/doc/tutorial/eph4isotc.md

 ```

 to read the eigenvalues in the IBZ from a `GSR.n` file (`WFK.nc` files are supported as well).
-This command produces a text file named that can be visualized with:
+This command produces a text file named XXX that can be visualized with:

 ```sh
 foobar: